chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 In many cases, all test results that can be found belong to one test run.
 For example, this is the case for JUnit and Cucumber.
 One *run* of the test tool generates results, and all of these results belong to the same test run.

 Other tools, such as Gatling and FitNesse, build up a *history* of test runs.
 This means that every *run* of the tool adds test result data, instead of replacing it with new data.
 This implies that the test results parser will receive the latest and all previous test run data.
 The parser must deal with this case by identifying runs that have already been imported.
-See [detecting duplicate imports](/xl-testview/how-to/detect-duplicate-imports.html) for details on how to deal with this.
+Refer to [detecting duplicate imports](/xl-testview/how-to/detect-duplicate-imports.html) for information about handling this.

 In addition to `files`, the following variables are used to communicate with the rest of the system: